|

 wanted to think not just

-in art-historical but also in psychological, philosophical,
+in art-historical but also in psychological, philosophical, and

 visual terms to find out how this picture worked (and how the minds of